jimiryquai/playwright-power-platform-automated-testing/wiki/azureDevOpsPipeline.md

 1.  **Install Dependencies:** Install `npm` packages.
 2.  **Generate Auth State:** Run the specific Playwright `setup` script for the application being tested.
 This logs in and saves the authentication state to a JSON file.
+3.  **Publish Auth File as Artifact:** The generated JSON file is published as a pipeline artifact, making it available to other stages.
-3.  **Run Tests:** Execute the Playwright tests for that application.
-These tests will automatically reuse the authentication state created in the previous step.
+4.  **Run Tests:** Execute the Playwright tests for that application.
-4.  **Publish Results:** Publish the test results and any artifacts (like screenshots or videos on failure) to the pipeline run.
+5.  **Publish Results:** Publish the test results to the pipeline run.

+## Agent Lifecycle and Sharing Data Between Stages

+It is critical to understand that in Azure DevOps, **each job runs on a fresh agent (virtual machine)** by default.
+Since our design uses one job per stage, this means each stage starts in a clean environment.

+This means any files created during a stage—like the JSON authentication files—are discarded when the stage finishes.

+To pass these files between stages, we use **Pipeline Artifacts**.
+-   The stage that creates the auth file uses the `PublishPipelineArtifact` task to save it.
+-   Any subsequent stage that needs the file (like the Load Testing stage) uses the `DownloadPipelineArtifact` task to retrieve it.

+---

 ## Example Pipeline Structure

-Here are YAML examples for each stage.
+Here are YAML examples for each stage, now including the artifact tasks.

 ### Stage 1: Test Model-Driven App